 Any complaint regarding specified health or safety issues in a license-exempt CSPP program shall be filed with the preschool program administrator or designee, and may be filed anonymously.
-The complaint form shall specify the location for filing the complaint and shall contain a space to indicate whether the complainant desires a response to the complaint.
+The complaint form shall specify the location for filing the complaint, contain a space to indicate whether the complainant desires a response to the complaint, and allow a complainant to add as much text as desired to explain the complaint.
+(Education Code 8212; 5 CCR 4690)

 If it is determined that the complaint is beyond the authority of the preschool program administrator, the matter shall be forwarded to the Superintendent or designee in a timely manner, not to exceed 10 working days, for resolution.
-(Education Code 8235.5; 5 CCR 4690)
+The preschool administrator or the Superintendent or designee shall make all reasonable efforts to investigate any complaint within their authority.
+(Education Code 8212; 5 CCR 4692)

 Investigation of a complaint regarding health or safety issues in a license-exempt CSPP program shall begin within 10 days of receipt of the complaint.
-(Education Code 8235.5; 5 CCR 4692)
+(Education Code 8212; 5 CCR 4692)

 The preschool administrator or designee shall remedy a valid complaint within a reasonable time period not to exceed 30 working days from the date the complaint was received.
 If the complainant has indicated on the complaint form a desire to receive a response to the complaint, the preschool administrator or Superintendent's designee shall, within 45 working days of the initial filing of the complaint, report the resolution of the complaint to the complainant and CDE's assigned field consultant.
 If the preschool administrator makes this report, the information shall be reported at the same time to the Superintendent or designee.
-(Education Code 8235.5; 5 CCR 4692)
+(Education Code 8212; 5 CCR 4692)